r-token/ryantoken.com-v3-svelte/src/routes/blog/catchup-v3.md

 <ResizableIcon src="/blog-images/catchup-v3/next-catchups.jpeg" altText="A screenshot of the Next CatchUps grid" />

 I've also revamped the contact detail screen's design and removed the “Notification Preference” pop-up sheet entirely.
-Setting your notification preference for a contact now lives entirely within the contact detail screen.
+Setting your notification preference for a contact now lives fully within the contact detail screen.
 There's no "Save" step anymore either.
 The app auto-saves your notification preference every time you change it.

 That new contact detail screen looks like this: